ninabarzh/broomstick/content/posts/Governmental-ghost-stories.md

 ### Silicon Valley’s own ghost protocol™

 And here’s the real kicker: while GCHQ is busy designing ghostly guest passes to your encrypted convos, Silicon Valley has already perfected its own flavour of spectral snooping.
-The so-called “data science” business model isn’t just about targeted ads—it’s a full-blown séance where every click, comment, and message you send is summoned into a profile that’s sold, sliced, and served up to advertisers with unnerving precision.
+The so-called “data science” business model isn’t just about targeted ads, it’s a full-blown séance where every click, comment, and message you send is summoned into a profile that’s sold, sliced, and served up to advertisers with unnerving precision.

 Facebook is the ghost in your machine.
 Apple sells the haunted house and includes a privacy sticker on the front door.
 And the rest of us?
 We’re paying rent with our data and pretending it's still our home.